jimmyp85/PowerShell/Maintenance/Hyper-V Monitoring/Readme.md

 # Hyper-V Monitoring Script
-J Pearman, January 2022, Version 2
+J Pearman, May 2022, Version 3

 ## Purpose
 This script has been written to provide basic monitoring and auditing of Hyper-V hypervisors and the virtual machines they are running.